ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 * Rooms can be excluded within the admin interface, if a room contains a thermostat but should not be controlled
 * sensor is used to reduce target temperature (e.g. if a window is open)
 * interface to Feiertag-Adapter or any others to detect public holiday.
 Public holiday can be a normal day or like sundays. (admin setting)
+* manual temperature override for a certain time
+* predefined heating period
 * A visualization example will be provided later